 |Short hikes: beach bluff trail, marsh trails (about 3 miles round-trip)|

 Half Moon Bay State Beach and the nearby beaches and coastal trails are often referred altogether as Half Moon Bay.
 They offer several shorter coastal trails, and the chance to see wildlife there is also pretty good.
 We’ve seen a bunch of seals both around Moss Beach and Pillar Point Bluff.

 The loveliest wildflower trail was probably Pillar Point Bluff Trail south of Moss Beach.
 We’ve been there at the beginning of March and you better plan your visit in early spring, too, if you want to see a lot of flowers.

 Our favorite hidden gem in the area is Cowell Ranch State Beach which is accessible by a short trail.
-It’s very well hidden but Google Maps has given us a pretty good clue where we should start looking for it and there’s a small parking lot by a yellow gate which indicates the trailhead.
+It’s very well hidden but Google Maps has given us a pretty good clue where we should start looking for it.
+There’s a small parking lot by a yellow gate which indicates the trailhead.

-The beach itself is north of the bluff trail and it’s accessible by wooden stairs.
-There’s a beach south of the bluff trail, too, and it’s definitely worth taking a look at it because it’s a seal preserve (for that reason it’s not accessible).
+The beach itself is north of the bluff trail and accessible by wooden stairs.
+There’s a beach south of the bluff trail, too, and it’s definitely worth taking a look at it, because it’s a seal preserve (for that reason it’s not accessible).